tradle/bots/README.md

 {}
 # list our strategies
 bot.strategies.list()
-# we're using the products strategy (see './lib/strategy/products.js')
+# we're using the silly strategy (see './lib/strategy/silly.js')
+# depending on your config (sample-conf.json), you may be using a different one
-[ [Function: productsStrategy] ]
+[ [Function: sillyStrategy] ]
 # screw that for now, we want to talk to our users manually
 bot.strategies.clear()
 bot.strategies.list()
 []
 # print to console all received message
 togglePrintReceived()
-# go to your Tradle app and say something to provider your bot's hooked up to
+# go to your Tradle app and say something to the provider your bot's hooked up to
 # ..yay, we got a message
 #  a7d454a8ec9a1bd375f9dd16afdadff9ed8765a03016f6abf7dd10df0f7c8fbe {
 #  "_s": "CkkKBHAyNTYSQQQkBY3Zz1lTCpyGK4aQzW8mzp8cz7KuvP0U9Km8vddXuL8PFnHpeFN60seFpmvGTAmy0hpA4hg/zQVsYXc2h8kIEkcwRQIgdQy4DkLs3AcYZ+LsbZvEyGNbuLzuyNHri1kWuvN3Su8CIQC6TwkhBqyJn+QG5gUFFFmnxZS+iI0OJ2yQIB4I2dGhbA==",